arup-group/cookiecutter-pypackage/{{cookiecutter.project_slug}}/docs/installation.md

 --8<-- "README.md:docs-install-dev"

-For more detailed installation instructions specific to developing the {{ cookiecutter.project_slug }} codebase, see our [development documentation][setting-up-a-development-environment].
+For more detailed installation instructions specific to developing the {{ cookiecutter.package_name }} codebase, see our [development documentation][setting-up-a-development-environment].